-- shared One heap for use by all processes.
-Messages passed between processes are passed by reference. - hybrid A hybrid of the private and shared heap types.
-A shared heap as well as private heaps are used. - info Returns a binary containing a string of miscellaneous system information formatted as in Erlang crash dumps.
-For more information see the ["How to interpret the Erlang crash dumps"] chapter in the ERTS User's Guide. - loaded Returns a binary containing a string of loaded module information formatted as in Erlang crash dumps.
-For more information see the ["How to interpret the Erlang crash dumps"] chapter in the ERTS User's Guide. - machine Returns a string containing the Erlang machine name. - process\count Returns the number of processes currently existing at the local node as an integer.
-The same value as length(processes()) returns. - process\limit Returns the maximum number of concurrently existing processes at the local node as an integer.
-This limit can be configured at startup by using the command line flag +P, see [erl(1)]. - procs Returns a binary containing a string of process and port information formatted as in Erlang crash dumps.
-For more information see the ["How to interpret the Erlang crash dumps"] chapter in the ERTS User's Guide. - scheduler Returns the scheduler id (a positive integer) of current scheduler thread. - schedulers Returns the number of scheduler threads. - smp\support Returns true if the emulator has been compiled with smp support; otherwise, false is returned. - system\version Returns a string containing the emulator type and version as well as some important properties such as the size of the thread pool, etc. - system\architecture Returns a string containing the processor and OS architecture the emulator is built for. - threads Returns true if the emulator has been compiled with thread support; otherwise, false is returned. - thread\pool\size Returns the number of threads used for driver calls as an integer. - trace\control\word Returns the value of the node's trace control word.
-For more information see documentation of the function get\tcw in "Match Specifications in Erlang", [ERTS User's Guide]. - version Returns a string containing the version number of the emulator. - wordsize Returns the word size in bytes as an integer, i.e. on a 32-bit architecture 4 is returned, and on a 64-bit architecture 8 is returned.
+- smp_support Returns true if the emulator has been compiled with smp support; otherwise, false. - system_version Returns a string containing the emulator type and version as well as some important properties such as the size of the thread pool, etc. - system_architecture Returns a string containing the processor and OS architecture the emulator is built for. - threads Returns true if the emulator has been compiled with thread support; otherwise, false is returned. - $\label{thread_pool_size} \begin{tabular}{ll} thread_pool_size Returns the number of async threads in the async thread pool used for asynchronous driver calls ([driver_async()]) as an integer. \\ \end{tabular}$ - trace_control_word Returns the value of the node's trace control word.
+For more information see documentation of the function get_tcw in "Match Specifications in Erlang", [ERTS User's Guide]. - version Returns a string containing the version number of the emulator. - wordsize Returns the word size in bytes as an integer, i.e. on a 32-bit architecture 4 is returned, and on a 64-bit architecture 8 is returned.